 Collateral protection insurance — or CPI — is a type of car insurance purchased by your lender to protect your vehicle if you don't have the required amount of insurance coverage.
-CPI is more expensive than standard car insurance, and the policy doesn't always offer full auto insurance coverage.
+You'll pay more for CPI than standard car insurance, and the policy doesn't always offer full coverage.

 What is collateral protection insurance?

-CPI is also known as force-placed auto insurance, lien protection insurance and auto loan protection insurance.
+CPI is also known as force-placed auto insurance, lien protection insurance or auto loan protection insurance.

 Find Cheap Full Coverage Auto Insurance Quotes

-Force-placed auto insurance, or collateral protection insurance, is purchased by your lender when your auto insurance policy does not meet the requirements outlined in your contract.
-CPI provides the insurance that you need to satisfy your agreement and protects your lender by insuring your car against physical damage.
+Collateral protection insurance (CPI) is purchased by your lender if your auto insurance policy does not meet the requirements outlined in your contract.

-You can avoid paying for CPI by maintaining an auto insurance policy that meets the limits outlined in your purchase or lease contract.
+You can avoid paying for CPI by getting a full-coverage auto insurance policy that meets the limits in your purchase or lease contract.

 CPI is purchased by your lender, so you can't choose where it comes from.
-These are some of companies that provide collateral protection insurance:
+Some companies that provide collateral protection insurance are: